George Mavrotas: Career

 In July 2019 he was designated as Secretary General of Sport in the Greek Government.

-In June 2021 he was elected chairman of the Follow Up Committee of the Macolin Convention against the manipulation of sport competitions of the Council of Europe.
+In June 2021 he was elected chairman of the Follow-Up Committee of the Macolin Convention against the manipulation of sport competitions of the Council of Europe and he was re-elected in the same position for a second term in May 2023.

+In July 2023, he was also designated for a second term as Secretary General of Sport in the Greek Government.